Piscataway language: History

-The Jesuit evangelist Father Andrew White translated the Catholic catechism into the Piscataway language in 1610, and other English teachers gathered Piscataway language materials.
+The Jesuit evangelist Father Andrew White translated the Catholic catechism into the Piscataway language in the 1630s, and other English teachers gathered Piscataway language materials.
 The original copy is a five-page Roman Catholic instruction written in Piscataway; it is the main surviving record of the language.
 White also wrote a grammar dictionary, though it is now considered lost.
 A prominent speaker of Piscataway was Mary Kittamaquund, called the "Pocahontas of Maryland" due to her state as the daughter of a chieftain, marriage to an English settler and diplomatic ability.

-The National Museum of the American Indian Mitsitam Native Foods Café is named after the Piscataway and Delaware term for "let’s eat."
-Similarly the University of Maryland, College Park named a dining hall Yahentamitsi, which translates to "a place to go to eat."
+The National Museum of the American Indian Mitsitam Native Foods Café is named after the Piscataway and Delaware term for 'let's eat'.
+Similarly the University of Maryland, College Park named a dining hall Yahentamitsi, which translates to 'a place to go to eat'.

 Phonology

 This section gives the phoneme inventory as reconstructed by Mackie (2006).